Lab Sheet 2

 After this inclusion, every element from the namespace can be used directly as

-When an address of the variable/object is passed, the function works directly on the actual variable/object used in the call.
+Pass-by-reference allows a function to work directly with the original variable/object.
+When a reference (alias) of the variable/object is passed, the function works directly on the actual variable/object used in the call.
 This means that any changes made to the variable/object inside the function will reflect in the actual variable/object.
 The function prototype of the function that allows pass by reference is:

 For example